-In addition, upon the acquisition of MSBIC, the MSBAL Group has structural foreign currency exposure (as defined in the HKMA SPM TA-2 "Foreign Exchange Risk Management") in Chinese Yuan Renminbi arising from its foreign operation through MSBIC (presented as 'investment in a subsidiary' in the statement of financial position).
+In addition, upon the acquisition of MSBIC, the MSBAL Group has foreign currency exposure in Chinese Yuan Renminbi arising from its foreign operation through MSBIC (presented as 'investment in a subsidiary' in the statement of financial position).
 To hedge this foreign currency risk at the MSBAL Group level, the Company has entered into forward foreign currency exchange contracts with its ultimate parent undertaking, Morgan Stanley (note 32(c)(iii)), which results in foreign currency exposure in Chinese Yuan Renminbi at the Company level.